High-resolution Giant Metrewave Radio Telescope H{\sc i} 21\,cm imaging of the host galaxy of FRB\,20250316A: Abstract

 \section{Abstract}

-We report Giant Metrewave Radio Telescope (GMRT) \hii\ imaging of NGC\,4141, the host galaxy of FRB\,20250316A at $z=0.0063$.
-Our GMRT \hii\ images have spatial resolutions, at $z\approx0.0063$, of $\approx0.48-8.0$~kpc, and find evidence for (i)~a companion galaxy, LEDA\,2582852, to the south-west, (ii)~a nearby (27-kpc distant) H{\sc{i}} cloud to the south-west, (iii)~disturbances in the H{\sc{i}} distributions of both NGC\,4141 and LEDA\,2582852, and (iv)~high H{\sc{i}} column densities in the south-western outskirts of NGC\,4141.
-A Sloan Digital Sky Survey spectrum shows evidence for a low metallicity and a high star-formation rate (SFR) surface density activity in the south-western disk of NGC\,4141, while H$\alpha$-based SFR estimates over the last 10~Myr are higher than radio-based SFRs over the last 100~Myr.
-The above evidence indicates that NGC\,4141 has recently acquired metal-poor gas, via either a merger or accretion, that resulted in the south-western starburst and that may have also triggered large-scale star-formation activity in NGC\,4141, resulting in the formation of the stellar progenitor of FRB\,20250316A and the other transients.
+We report Giant Metrewave Radio Telescope (GMRT) H{\sc i}\,21cm imaging of NGC\,4141, the host galaxy of FRB\,20250316A at $z=0.0063$.
+Our GMRT H{\sc i}\,21cm images have spatial resolutions, at $z\approx0.0063$, of $\approx0.48-8.0$~kpc, and find evidence for (i)~a companion galaxy, LEDA\,2582852, to the south-west, (ii)~a nearby (27-kpc distant) H{\sc{i}} cloud to the south-west, (iii)~disturbances in the H{\sc{i}} distributions of both NGC\,4141 and LEDA\,2582852, and (iv)~high H{\sc{i}} column densities in the south-western outskirts of NGC\,4141.
+A Sloan Digital Sky Survey spectrum yields a low metallicity and a high star-formation rate (SFR) surface density in the south-western (SW) disk of NGC\,4141, and an H$\alpha$-based SFR estimate that is significantly higher than that, at the same location, from the Galaxy Evolution Explorer near-ultraviolet image, indicating a recent burst of star-formation.
+The total SFR of NGC\,4141 is also found to be higher via the H$\alpha$ line than from the 1.4~GHz radio continuum.
+The above evidence indicates that NGC\,4141 has recently (within the last $\approx 3$~Myr) acquired metal-poor gas, via either a merger or accretion, that resulted in the south-western starburst and that may have also triggered large-scale star-formation activity in NGC\,4141, resulting in the formation of the stellar progenitor of FRB\,20250316A and the other transients.
 Our highest-resolution (480~pc) GMRT H{\sc{i}} 21\,cm image finds no H{\sc{i}} 21\,cm emission from the location of FRB\,20250316A or the nearby star-forming region, suggesting that most of the H{\sc{i}} here has been either ionized or converted into the molecular phase.
-Our non-detection of continuum emission at the location of FRB\,20250316A yields the $3\sigma$ upper limit $<3.2\times10^{25}$~erg~s$^{-1}$~Hz$^{-1}$, on the 1.4~GHz specific luminosity of a putative persistent radio source associated with FRB\,20250316A, one of the strongest constraints on the radio luminosity of such an associated persistent radio source.
+Our non-detection of continuum emission at the location of FRB\,20250316A yields the $3\sigma$ upper limit $\nu L_{1.38~\rm GHz}<4.4\times10^{34}$~erg~s$^{-1}$, on the 1.38~GHz radio luminosity of a putative persistent radio source associated with FRB\,20250316A, one of the strongest constraints on the radio luminosity of such an associated persistent radio source.

 \keywords{galaxies: evolution ---- galaxies: high-redshift --- galaxies: ISM}